 - 1/4 cup baking soda

 - Grease a large bowl.
-Place dough in bowl.
+Place dough in the bowl.
 Cover with plastic wrap.
-Allow to rise until doubled, about 1 hour.
+Allow it to rise until doubled, about 1 hour.

 - Preheat oven to 400 degrees.

-- Use scissors or sharp knife to cut 1/2" inch slit cross in top of roll.
+- Use scissors or sharp knife to cut 1/2" inch slit cross on top of the rolls.
 Sprinkle with coarse salt.